 Use oil or moisturizer: Choose oils like Jojoba, fractionated coconut, olive, or shea butter.
 You could also choose to use unscented creams or ointments that include these ingredients.
 Apply to your skin immediately following a shower or bath.

 Use unscented skincare products: Scented products could potentially cause irritation or allergic reactions in people with dry or sensitive skin.
 So, it is always better to opt for unscented.

 Be careful about clothing and detergent choices: Choose unscented and hypoallergenic detergent.
 You will also want to stay with fabrics like cotton or silk if you have dry skin.
 Wool or other rough materials can be an irritant.

 Wear gloves: Especially when you are doing an activity that gets your hands wet, you will want to wear gloves.
 This will protect your hands from the harmful effects of the environment or elements.

 Use a humidifier: Humidifiers help put moisture back into your environment.
 For people with dry skin, this is a lifesaver.
 Humidifiers can be especially helpful in the colder seasons.

 How to keep your skin healthy

 Dry skin can be a challenging skin type.
-Anyone who’s ever experienced the itchy tightness of dry skin, knows how uncomfortable and distracting dry skin can be.
-But, by making a couple important changes to your skin care regimen you can sooth and heal your dry skin fast.
+Anyone who’s ever experienced the itchy tightness of dry skin knows how uncomfortable and distracting dry skin can be.
+But, by making a couple of important changes to your skincare regimen you can soothe and heal your dry skin fast.
 All you have to do is follow our buyer’s guide and five top picks for the best body wash for dry skin to get healthy skin today.